mariacarreira/mariacarreira.github.io/_pages/about.md

 In 2021, I obtained my BSc in Biochemistry from University College London (UCL).

-Always happy to chat about protein dynamics, cryo-electron microscopy, and ML!
-Feel free to reach out at mariacar_at_mit_dot_edu
+You can reach me at mariacar_at_mit_dot_edu - always happy to chat about protein dynamics, cryo-electron microscopy, and ML!